Baby pacifiers should not be used before six weeks of

-If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease and she will start to produce less milk.
+If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease, and she will begin to produce less milk.

 Early and frequent stimulation of the breast, will ensure that the glandular cells in a mother's breast become fully developed.
 Pacifier-use may sometimes hamper this from occurring.

 If you notice that the pacifier-use has reduced your baby’s feeding times, you should stop the use of the pacifier.